 ScotPHO Online Profiles Tool (OPT)

-The ScotPHO Online Profiles Tool (OPT) provides access to various public health related indicators grouped in a suite of specialist profiles (listed in the table below).
+The ScotPHO Online Profiles Tool (OPT) provides access to various public health related indicators grouped in a suite of specialist profiles.
 The tool allows:

 - inter-area comparisons using spine charts.

 To access the OPT please click on the button below and then select the required profile and geography from the dropdown lists on the OPT home page.
 The OPT will open in a new browser tab / window.